reza-313-14/reza-313-14/README.md

-- 👋 Hi, I’m @rezaaairan
+- 👋 Hi, I’m @reza-313-14
-- I'm interested in Python
+- I'm interested in Python and kotlin
-- I'm currently learning Python
+- I'm currently learning Python and kotlin
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me :
+twitter : reza_ta18
+telegram : reza_313_14

 <!---
 rezaaairan/rezaaairan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.